 Located in Hendersonville, North Carolina, Beacon Transitions specializes in working with young adults who present with learning disabilities, generally in the form of autism spectrum disorder, and who are looking to live a life of more independence.
-Whether our residents are just starting out after high school, or have experienced some of life’s roadblocks during their college careers and young adult lives, we recognize that they need support in meeting incremental goals that align with their long term plans.
-All of our residents have come to us with emerging skills in all areas of independence but need coaching and guidance from a support system that can help them become fully engaged.
+Whether our clients are just starting out after high school, or have experienced some of life’s roadblocks during their college careers and young adult lives, we recognize that they need support in meeting incremental goals that align with their long term plans.
+All of our clients have come to us with emerging skills in all areas of independence but need coaching and guidance from a support system that can help them become fully engaged.

 Our Mission is to provide individualized services to our residents as they pursue goals related to personal independence, higher education, social and emotional resilience, and family relationships.